-The structure of the urban local bodies is vertical, with the Directorate of Urban Local Bodies, Government of Haryana (DULB) responsible for supervision and monitoring of all 93 ULBs11.
+The structure of the urban local bodies is vertical, with the Directorate of Urban Local Bodies, Government of Haryana (DULB) responsible for supervision and monitoring of all 93 ULBs^{III}.
 However, with the aim of streamlining communication between the DULB and ULBs, and adding an additional layer of coordination/ approval to assuage local concerns, the post of District Municipal Commissioners (DMCs) was created in August 2020.
 20 DMCs have been appointed at the district level and they are responsible for the overall supervision and monitoring of all the municipal committees/ councils falling under their jurisdiction.
-The DMCs are the overall controllers / competent authorities for such works / powers which were vested with the Deputy Commissioners of the districts in respect of Municipal Councils/Committees of the respective districts except the district of Faridabad (there is no municipal council/committee in this district) and Charkhi Dadri, which has been clubbed with district Bhiwani.
+The DMCs are the overall controllers / competent authorities for such works / powers which were vested with the Deputy Commissioners of the district of Faridabad (there is no municipal council/Committee in this district) and Charkhi Dadri, which has been clubbed with district Bhiwani.
 While the DMCs are empowered to authorize projects worth INR 50 lakh, the DULB will continue to remain the final authority for ULBs with powers to approve projects above 50 lakh and on account of being the reporting department for the former.